Name: Jurjen Kranenborg (E.J. Kranenborg)

 Family status: Married, three children

-Function: Senior Principal Engineer & Power Transformer Global Architecture Team member (Thermal Domain responsible)
+- 2005 - 2016: Senior Principal Engineer & Power Transformer Global Architecture Team member - Thermal Domain responsible (ABB Germany (Bad Honnef), BU Power Products / Transformers)

 Global R&D, Strategy & Roadmap development, Technology Transfer, System Architecture, Software Engineering, Transformer design, Design optimization, Design Reviews, Computational Physics (CFD & Thermo-hydrodynamic network models), Fluid Dynamics, Heat Transfer, Mass Transfer, Materials Science, Reduced-Order modeling, Dynamical Systems Analysis, Electronics Hardware Design, Digital Electronics, Embedded systems, Microcontrollers and sensors, Technology Management , Standardization, Standards Development, Customer support (external & internal), Project Assessment (14x, Gate Model for progress decision), Special Education, Student Counseling.